What Is a CCB License in Oregon?

-Quick answer: A CCB license is a state-issued license required for anyone paid to build, repair, or improve a home or commercial structure in Oregon.
-Without it, working as a contractor is illegal.
+Quick answer: A CCB license is a state-issued permit required for anyone paid to build, repair, or improve a home or commercial structure in Oregon.
+It is a legal requirement - not a quality rating.

 What is a CCB license in Oregon?

-The Oregon Construction Contractors Board (CCB) is the state agency that licenses and regulates contractors who work on residential and commercial construction projects in Oregon.
+What is a CCB license in Oregon starts with understanding what the Oregon Construction Contractors Board (CCB) actually does.
+The CCB is the state agency that licenses and regulates contractors who work on residential and commercial construction projects in Oregon.
 A CCB license - also called a CCB number - is the unique identifier assigned to each licensed contractor or contracting business.

 Under Oregon law, anyone who is paid to construct, alter, improve, or repair a structure must hold a valid CCB license.
 This includes general contractors, subcontractors, remodelers, painters, roofers, and many other trades.
 Oregon issues 18 different endorsement types, each covering a specific scope of work - from Residential General Contractor (RGC) to commercial licenses.
 See all 18 CCB license types →